michaelroycummings/Lyft-Rideshare-AB-Testing/readme.md

 A ***Type II Error*** or ***beta*** (***β***) is the probability of failing to reject the null hypothesis when the null hypothesis is false.
 - Breaking that definition down, we are now conditioning on the universe where the null hypothesis is false, and then looking at the probability within that universe, of a false negative.
 Thus, `P(Type I) = FN / (TP + FN)`.
 - I like to compare Type II errors to the idea of "throwing away the cure for cancer".
 As stated above, the null is usually the status quo, meaning no cure found.
-So a Type II error is like finding a cure but not realizing it, and throwing it away with all the other tests that weren't cures.
+So, a Type II error is like finding a cure but not realizing it, and throwing it away with all the other tests that weren't cures.

 <br>